NehaGP20/LeafDetect/README.md

 ![](Images/1.png)

-biological features of cucumber & various seeds of cucumber crop
+Biological features of cucumber & various seeds of cucumber crop

 ![](Images/2.png)

-directions of growing cucumber & various diseases commonly found on cucumber app
+Directions of growing cucumber & various diseases commonly found on cucumber app

 ![](Images/3.png)

-pest control on cucumber & Fertilizers that can cure diseases on cucumber
+Pest control on cucumber & Fertilizers that can cure diseases on cucumber

 ![](Images/4.png)

 Organic Fertilizers to offer & Detection of leaf infection using image processing – in this page the selection of the leaf image is done

 ![](Images/5.png)

 The image of a crop or leaf is selected and then sent for processing & The result of the infection is given here

 ![](Images/6.png)

 This is a shopping page for the purchase of the fertilizers & The checkout page after shopping of fertilizers